Conditions and Treatments

 Accidental Bowel Leakage (Fecal Incontinence)

-Accidental bowel leakage is the impaired ability to control gas or stool and can range in severity from mild difficulty with gas control to severe loss of control over liquid or formed stools on a daily basis.
+Accidental Bowel Leakage (ABL)is the impaired ability to control gas or stool and can range in severity from mild difficulty with gas control to severe loss of control over liquid or formed stools on a daily basis.
 It is not an uncommon condition and it often coexists with urinary problems, but unfortunately, due to embarrassment, many patients do not seek treatment.

 Many patients do not know that there are medications and dietary changes that can help.
 Pelvic floor physical therapy with biofeedback is an integral part of treatment.
-For people whose symptoms do not improve with these first-line therapies, there are innovative approaches including nerve stimulation, bulking injections and surgery to repair muscle disruption.
+For people whose symptoms do not improve with these first-line therapies, there are innovative approaches, including rectal or vaginal inserts, nerve stimulation, anal canal bulking injections and surgery.
+Learn more about ABL